vladimirconev/exception-handler-demo/README.md

 # exception-handler-demo
-Simple approach for handling exceptions in REST API using Spring-Boot
+Simple approach for handling exceptions in REST API